wisniewskikr/spring-boot/soap-client-secured/README.md

 -------------

 * URL: http://localhost:8081/app/greeting
+* Credentials: user / password

 DESCRIPTION
 -----------

 This is simple Spring Boot SOAP Client which displays "Hello World Stranger" text.
+Spring Boot SOAP Server is secured so this client has to use credentials.
+Credentials are defined in file "application.properties".

 **NOTE**
-Please be aware that this Client **works only together with Spring Boot SOAP Server**.
+Please be aware that this Client **works only together with Spring Boot SOAP Server Secured**.
 Ports:
-* SOAP Server application: Server should work on port 8080
+* SOAP Server Secured application: Server should work on port 8080
-* SOAP Client applications: Client should work on port 8081
+* SOAP Client Secured applications: Client should work on port 8081

 Used technologies:
 * BE: Spring Boot Web Services